jkoschma/genexplain-platform/docs/source/Databases.md

 ![](media/21cddec78781bc8d2293767048d6ea0d.png)

-Having opened one of the diagrams by either method, the network schema will appear in the Work Space as well as in the Operations Field, tab Overview; see Section 23.3 for editing these diagrams.
+Having opened one of the diagrams by either method, the network schema will appear in the Work Space as well as in the Operations Field, tab Overview.
 The tab Layout provides a number of options for changing the layout style of the diagram (see description of the method Diagram layouts); none of these options will change the diagram contents.
 Clicking on an individual node will show information about this component and its role in this model within the Info Box (tab Info).

 Many Biomodels have been optimized for dynamic simulation.
 Open, for instance, the subdirectory Diagrams and double-click *Goldbeter1991_MinMitOscil_ExplInact*.
 The diagram will open in the Work Space, the tab Info in the Info Box will show some details about the model, database links for the individual components.
 In the Operations Field, under the tab “My